 When does the consent expire?

-The patient may choose the expiration date at the bottom of the form.
-If they do not choose a date, it will expire one year from the date the form is signed.
+The patient may choose an expiration date at the bottom of the form.
+If the patient does not choose a date, the consent will not be confirmed.
+The patient is free to choose any date up to 5 years from the date of consent registration.

 Can my patient revoke consent?
 What happens if they revoke consent?